-Emissions sources Source included Method Emission Factors 3A1: Dairy Cows Enteric Beef Cows enteric Other Cattle Enteric 3A2: Sheep Enteric 3A3: Pigs Enteric 3A4: Goats Enteric 3A4: Horses Enteric 3A4: Deer Enteric T3 T3 T3 T3 T1 T1 T1 T1 T1 CS CS CS CS D D D D D Gases Reported CH 4 Key Categories 3A: Enteric Fermentation - CH 4 (L2, T2) 3A1: Enteric fermentation from Cattle - CH 3A2: Enteric fermentation from Sheep - CH Key Categories (Qualitative) None identified Overseas Territories and Crown Dependencies Reporting A separate category for all OTs and CDs livestock is used in the CRF (3A4).
-2006 IPCC default EFs are applied to animal numbers.
-Tables of animal numbers used in calculations can be found in Annex 3.3.1.
+Emissions sources Source included Method Emission Factors 3A1: Dairy Cows Enteric Beef Cows enteric Other Cattle Enteric 3A2: Sheep Enteric 3A3: Swine Enteric 3A4: Goats Enteric 3A4: Horses Enteric T3 T3 T3 T3 T1 T1 T1 T1 CS CS CS D D D Gases Reported 3A4: Deer Enteric CH4 T1 D Key Categories 3A: Enteric Fermentation - CH 4 (L2, T2) 3A1: Enteric fermentation from Cattle - CH 4 (L1, T3) 3A2: Enteric fermentation from Sheep - CH 4 (L1, T3) Key Categories (Qualitative) None identified Overseas Territories and Crown Dependencies Reporting A separate category for all OTs and CDs livestock is used in the CRF (3A4).
+UK implied EFs are applied to animal numbers in the CDs, and 2006 IPCC default EFs are applied to animal numbers in the OTs.
+Tables of animal numbers used in calculations can be found in Annex 3.3.1 .
 Completeness No known omissions.
 A general assessment of completeness for the inventory is included in Section 1.8 .
-Major improvements since last submission For all cattle and sheep, a Tier 3 approach has been implemented whereby enteric methane emissions are estimated from dry matter intake, and feed dry matter intake is estimated using UK-specific metabolisable energy balance equations together with animal production and feed characteristics.
+Major improvements since last submission No major improvements have been made since the last submission